G. Ross Anderson

 George Ross Anderson Jr. (January 29, 1929 – December 1, 2020) was an American attorney, politician, and jurist who served as a judge of the United States District Court for the District of South Carolina.
 After graduating from Southeastern University and George Washington University, Anderson served for a year in the US Air Force during the Korean War.
 He worked in private legal practice from 1954 and was elected to the South Carolina House of Representatives for a one-year term in 1955.
 Anderson became a federal judge in 1980, nominated by President Jimmy Carter.
 He assumed senior status in 2009 and retired in 2016.

 Early life and education

 Anderson was born in Anderson, South Carolina.
-His father worked for the Equinox textile mill but forbid his son from working there.
+His father worked for the Equinox textile mill but forbade his son from working there.
 Anderson instead had a number of jobs, including delivering newspapers and roofing.
 He earned his Bachelor of Commercial Science degree from Southeastern University in 1949, studied political science at George Washington University from 1949 to 1951, and received a Bachelor of Laws from the University of South Carolina School of Law in 1954.